reframejs/reframe/docs/overview.template.md

 Then, at a later point when hard-writing data isn't sustainable anymore, you would add a server and a real database to your prototype.

 **Learn Once, Write Any App** -
-Instead of learning different frameworks for different JavaScript stacks, you can learn Reframe to be able to implement apps with all kinds of JavaScript stacks.
+Instead of learning different web frameworks to implement apps with different JavaScript stacks, you can learn Reframe to implement apps with all kinds of JavaScript stacks.